 In the early eighteenth century, and especially after the earthquake of May 1719, sea transport was improved and urban movement facilitated by rebuilding or upgrading piers and piazzas in the capital.
 Population increase and a new sensitivity towards public health led to a physical expansion reflected in new or reconstructed water-supply systems, including a growing number of fountains built or rebuilt, especially around landing-places.
 Perhaps resembling Renaissance sculpture in the round, such free-standing monumental fountains, as well as hamams and libraries, began to dominate the cityscape.
 Seventeenth- and eighteenth-century public works were generally freed from the binding matrix of socio-religious complexes and situated in a novel urban context.
 Meant to be viewed from any angle, they invited motion all around them.
-In other major cities, too, such public fountains became objects of patronage by a new group of wealthy men and women.44
+In other major cities, too, such public fountains became objects of patronage by a new group of wealthy men and women.

 Access to new water sources also enabled an increase in the number of public baths in Istanbul.
 The provincial situation is unclear.
 Ibn Kannan records a similar growth of bath-building in Damascus at the beginning of the eighteenth century.
-But contemporary Cairo and Aleppo, which were considerably bigger than Damascus, did not have a proportionate number of bathing facilities.45 Local custom, more than water or the supply of firewood, may have played a role in this.
-The presence or absence of pools, too, probably has to be explained by reference to legal teachings and practice.46 Most schools of Islamic law held that water became impure through contact with an unclean body or vessel.
+But contemporary Cairo and Aleppo, which were considerably bigger than Damascus, did not have a proportionate number of bathing facilities.
+Local custom, more than water or the supply of firewood, may have played a role in this.
+The presence or absence of pools, too, probably has to be explained by reference to legal teachings and practice.
+Most schools of Islamic law held that water became impure through contact with an unclean body or vessel.
 To this, Malikis were the sole exception, which is consistent with the finding that, unlike Middle Eastern cities (and Cairo in particular), Istanbul's Ottoman baths never had plunge pools where people socialized and often transgressed on boundaries (see figure 26.2a).
 Even so, in 1768 Mustafa III issued a decree which forbade the building of new public baths in the capital.
-The pretext was to limit the consumption of water as well as of firewood.47 It is around this time that private bathing facilities became more commonly available.
-Especially in the newly growing neighbourhoods along the shores of the Bosphorus, in-house bathing was a marker of wealth and the desire for comfort and civility - but, for fun and sociability, even the most privileged continued to visit the public hamams.
-Whether there was also an attempt to gentrify the hamams is a question for the future.
+The pretext was to limit the consumption of water as well as of firewood.
+The interval of the proposed in the proposed in the pretext was to limit the consumption of water as well as of firewood.